whoisusmanali/Credit-Card-Fraud-Detection-using-AI/README.md

   - Developed an interactive dashboard to visualize transaction trends, fraud patterns, and model predictions.
   - Dashboard provides real-time insights into transaction anomalies and fraud statistics.

+---

+## Project Workflow

+1. **Data Collection**
+   Collected anonymized credit card transaction data for training and evaluation.

+2. **Data Cleaning and Preprocessing**
+   - Addressed missing values, imbalances, and noisy data.
+   - Conducted exploratory data analysis (EDA) to understand data distribution and fraud patterns.

+3. **Model Development**
+   - Built supervised learning models and fine-tuned hyperparameters.
+   - Designed a custom neural network architecture for improved fraud detection.

+4. **Model Deployment**
+   - Integrated the best-performing model into the fraud detection system.
+   - Stored processed data and predictions for dashboard visualization.

+5. **Dashboard Creation**
+   - Used tools such as Power BI/Tableau/Plotly to design the dashboard.
+   - Visualized key metrics, fraud trends, and individual transaction risk scores.